-To pull an image from a registry different from Docker Hub, enter the server address as part of the image identifier.
+By default, Sarus tries to pull images from Docker Hub.
+To pull an image from a registry different from Docker Hub, enter the server address as part of the image reference.
 For example, to access the NVIDIA GPU Cloud:

 '''

 $ srun -N 1 sarus pull --login nvcr.io/nvidia/k8s/cuda-sample:nbody

 username :$oauthtoken

 password :

 ...

 '''